 Steps To Install a Typical Home Automation System

-- Connect to power.
 Most hubs connect via an AC adapter; however, some also have backup batteries or rechargeable battery packs to install.

-- Connect to the internet.
 Many hubs connect to internet routers with an Ethernet cable.
 Some now connect to wireless routers with a password.

 Many of the newer systems can be accessed through a smartphone via a free app.
 However, some must be setup on a computer through a downloadable program.

-- Create an account.
 The program or app will lead the user through a simple setup process to create an account including a password.

-- Add smart devices to the hub or central monitor following the simple on-screen prompts.
+You will be able to add smart devices to the hub or central monitor following the simple on-screen prompts.

-- Setup scenes, triggers and schedules.
 A scene is a group of actions that can be set to occur at certain times.
 For example, a bedtime scene may include the lights turning off and the doors locking at 10:00 pm.
 Other scenes may be controlled by triggers; for example, a light may turn on when a motion sensor notices that a door is opened.

-- Setup alerts.
 Alerts sent by text or email can be sent when certain events, such as an open door or a movement, are sensed.